A strengthened monotonicity inequality of quantum relative entropy: A unifying approach via R\'{e}nyi relative entropy: Main results

-The above inequality is firstly derived by Carlen and Lieb as their one of main results in \cite{Carlen}.
+The above inequality is firstly derived by Carlen and Lieb as one of their main results in \cite{Carlen}.
 The following result is a direct consequence of it.
-In addition, we present here another approach to it.\begin{cor} For an arbitrary tripartite state $\rho_{ABC}$, we have that
+In addition, we present here another approach to get it. \begin{cor} For an arbitrary tripartite state $\rho_{ABC}$, we have that